-A composite material is made from two or more constituent materials with significantly physical or chemical properties that when combined produce a material with characteristics different from the individual components.
-Concrete is the most common artificial composite of all.
+A composite material is created from two or additional constituent materials with considerably physical or chemical properties that once combined manufacture a material with characteristics completely different from the individual parts.
+Concrete is that the most typical artificial composite of all.
 Fiber reinforced polymers include carbon fiber reinforcedpolymer (CFRP) and glass reinforced plastic (GRP).
 It also includes thermoplastic polymersas well as thermoset composites along with epoxy resins.

 - Economical and Ecological Production of Fibre Composites